Surviving Japanese business tax audits

 - A kabushiki kaisha must prove that any highly commissioned senior employees are not performing duties usually performed by directors.

 - A Japanese branch-office of a foreign company must prove show how much involvement it has in any sales its foreign head-office makes to customers in Japan.
 A branch-office must attach a copy of its foreign head-office’s most recent balance-sheet to its tax-returns.

-In my experience, Japanese tax inspectors tend to be far more amicable, helpful and much less obtrusive than their US or European counterparts - unless of course they suspect you are deliberately abusing the system.
-When compared with the US or Europe, the Japanese tax codes and especially Japanese revenue recognition rules are still relatively relaxed - there is plenty of scope to legitimately reduce taxes while staying within accepted legal boundaries.
+In our experience, Japanese tax inspectors are far more amicable, helpful and less obtrusive than their US or European counterparts, provided of course that they don’t suspect your company is deliberately abusing the system to avoid paying its fair share of Japanese taxes.
+When compared with the US or Europe, Japan’s Corporation Tax Law and revenue recognition rules are relatively relaxed, so there is plenty of scope to legitimately reduce corporate taxes while staying legal.